Amazon Best Practice Guide 2020 - 10 tips to deliver the highest ROI

 If you have been using Amazon ads for some time, think about using campaign reports to investigate in more detail which keywords customers are using to find your products.
 Write down your long-tail keywords which are giving the highest amount of impressions, clicks, and the lowest ACOS.
 Try to investigate why those keywords perform well for you and how you can use that information to refine your campaign strategy and increase your organic search rank.

 Continue to improve and enhance your product descriptions to include more top-performing keywords.
 Be persistent – if you do this enough you will start to see your organic search rank increase, decreasing how much you are spending on your Amazon ads and increasing your overall ROI.

-7. Analyze your data
+7. Analyze your campaign performance

 Analyze the results of your data.
 Do you sell better at certain times of the year?
 You can also look ahead to certain festivals, holidays, seasons or events to study what products are trending at those times and what actions you can make to take advantage of that.
 Making use of weather data can also let you boost your products at certain times, when you know you will see increased traffic on your specific products.